IndomieGorengSatu/Mie/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## How do you make holy water?
+You boil the hell out of it.